TritonDataCenter/manta-genazconfig/README.md

 This downloads the inventory to a directory in the current working directory called `mgenazconfig_data`.
 You can override this with the `-d` option.

-Now, generate a Manta configuration:
+Now, generate a Manta configuration suitable for use by `manta-adm genconfig`:

     $ mgenazconfig -c /path/to/config/file gen-manta myregion

 This will produce an output file in the current directory.

+To generate Manta networking configuration suitable for use by `manta-net.sh`, use the following:

+    $ mgenazconfig -c /path/to/config/file gen-manta-net myregion.

+This will produce an output file per AZ in the region.

 Once Triton has been set up, you can run additional cross-checks with data from CNAPI.
 First, fetch the CNAPI inventory: